The MPV (for its acronym in English) in the blood test refers to the size of platelets and is used as a marker of platelet functionality.

 Values between 7 FL and 12.8 FL are also considered healthy.

-The abbreviation “FL” means Femtoliter, which is the term for the calculation of platelets.
+The abbreviation “FL” means Femtoliter, which is the term for calculating platelets.
 There are also times when the Femtoliter can reach a higher rank.

 Different laboratories use different techniques or machines, so the test result varies.